 - There is still time to get a flu shot.
 This is strongly suggested, as the flu season is still here and the symptoms are very similar.

 - Make sure to wash your hands continuously for 20 seconds and keep hands away from your face; avoid touching your eyes, nose, and mouth.

 - Avoid close contact with people who are sick.

 - Always cover your cough or sneeze with a tissue, then throw the tissue in the trash.

 - Clean and disinfect frequently touched objects and surfaces in your home using a regular household cleaning spray or wipe.

 Additional Information and Resources

 The CDC believes the virus may appear between 2-14 days after exposure.
-There is no vaccine and treatment is supportive only.
+There are now vaccines but if you are positive for the virus, a vaccine won’t be of help to you.
 The virus is spread person to person mainly by respiratory droplets when an infected person coughs or sneezes.
 This is similar to other respiratory pathogens like influenza.